 Authenticating the Client with Keyboard Interactive Authentication

-keyboard-interactive is an SSH authentication mechanism that allows generic challenge-response type authentication.
-This can vary from a single prompt for the users’ password to multiple rounds of challenges.
+keyboard-interactive is an SSH authentication mechanism that allows generic challenge-response type authentication to be performed.
+This can vary from a single prompt for the users' password to multiple rounds of challenges.

-To support this type of authentication in Maverick Synergy, you must provide a KeyboardInteractiveCallback implementation.
-Let’s look at how we would set this up:
+To support this type of authentication in Maverick Synergy you will need to provide a KeyboardInteractiveCallback implementation.
+Let's look at how we would set this up:

 ssh.authenticate(new KeyboardInteractiveAuthenticator(new KeyboardInteractiveCallback() {